 Okay, this is the play we’ve all seen a million times.
 After two running plays where the Bills linemen actually blocked Watt well and created running lanes, J.J. changed the entire outlook of the game.

 Do you see that shit?
 He’s rushing the QB, notices Fred Jackson going to the flat and reads Manuel’s eyes.
 He reaches TOWARD HIS SIDE and sucks up the ball into his being like he has gravitational pull.
 You know what, maybe J.J. isn’t Bahamut.
 Maybe he’s Atomos.
 So yeah, Watt snatches this pass, then runs 80 yards without any player even remotely catching up to him.
 Time for more fun with numbers.
 This play was in the third quarter with the Bills looking to increase on their 10-7 lead.
 Immediately before this play, the Texans had a 27.2% chance of winning this game, based on Pro Football Reference’s win probability chart.
 After this?
-The Bills had a 68.3% chance of winning.
+The Texans had a 68.3% chance of winning.
 I’m not saying J.J.
 Watt’s entire life is one long form of divine intervention, but I’m not saying it isn’t, either.

 Plays like this are you end up with one picture like this: